GraytApps/EasyDo/README.md

 <img src="https://github.com/user-attachments/assets/3e7675e6-3e56-4cc7-a457-03e3c99ac7c3" height="650" />

-Sample To List Android App
+Sample To Do List Android App
 =============================

 This is a sample Android App that allows users to create a todo list of items.